dreamcatcher-tech/network/Inbox/2024-07-20 2023 deploying multiple versions of hal.md

 Add the previous URLs into the current stable deployment.

 If we use the preview urls, then this are always virgin deployments.

+As new versions become stable, we can set up redirects to point all the old ones to the new ones.